 It is the fool who dares to treat God’s NAME with utter contempt.

-It is the fool that finds fault with God for all his cursing with foul language.
+It is the fool that finds fault with God using cursing with all foul language.

 The fool’s mouth is: